laurent-fr/z180/hardware/README.md

 * An EPROM simulator.
 The fastest way to test a new firmware !
 Mine is a MemSIM2 from http://www.momik.pl/ and it works very well.
 * A logic analyzer.
 Pick your favourite.
 Mine is a DSLogic.
-* A good old oscilloscpe is useful, too !
+* A good old oscilloscope is useful, too !